 These public events took place from September to October 2020 with further consultation with key stakeholders on the Vision, Aims and Strategic Goals in March 2021.
 A summary of the consultation feedback is found in the Dorset Harbours Strategy Consultation Report which is available HERE.

-The Dorset Council Harbours Committee appointed a working group to help guide the development of the strategy, using the feedback from these consultations.
-The working group have been meeting to develop a draft strategy.
+The Dorset Harbours Committee appointed a working group to help guide the development of the strategy, using the feedback from these consultations.

 What happens next?

-The Dorset Council Harbours Committee will then use the strategy to help guide the development of the harbours and inform decision making.
+The new Dorset Harbours Strategy will now help the development of the harbours and inform decision making.